-On the CATH web page, on the left hand side, follow the link to the "SSAP Server".

-Enter the names of the coordinates: 1gxw and 1i1i.
+On the CATH web page, near the bottom, follow the link to "Pairwise structure comparison (SSAP)" Enter the names of the coordinates: 1gxw and 1i1i.
 Click on the continue button twice.
 This will start a calculation trying to align the two molecules.
 Now, wait, drink coffee or look at the next part of this text.
-This calculation will take 10 to 20 minutes.
-When the results come back.
-You should see a page describing the structural alignment.
+This calculation will take a few minutes.
+When the results come back, you should see a page describing the structural alignment.